golang-collection/go-crawler-distributed/README.md

 docker-compose up -d
 ```

-The above command has started the basic services, including Redis, elasticSearch, RabbitMQ, and mysql.
+The above command has started the basic services, including Consul, Redis, elasticSearch, RabbitMQ, and mysql.
 RPC services for Redis and elasticSearch are also included.

 You can then switch to the douban or meituan folder and launch the service with the following command.